nanoexpress/nanoexpress/docs/response.md

 # Response

-Performance tip: _If you want to your app be faster, please consider using [schemas](./schema.md)_
+Performance tip: _If you want to your app be faster, please consider using [schemas](./schema.md) for serilization which improves RPS by 3-5%_

-Performance tip #2: _If you not using these methods, especially `body`, your app will response faster, because these properties takes time parse_

 ## Methods